Chinese-Made Passenger Jet Takes Off For Its First Test Flight

 China's new jet, however, likely faces a lengthy journey from first flight to commercial usage.

+A similar thing happened to China's first domestically made jet.
 The twin-engine ARJ-21, flew its passengers in June 2016, eight years after its first test flight.

-The smaller regional jet is a rival to aircraft made by Bombardier Inc. of Canada and Brazil's Embraer SA.
+The smaller regional jet is a rival to aircraft made by Bombardier of Canada and Brazil's Embraer SA.